The tragic death and horrible politicization of Seth Rich, explained

 * May 14, 2017: Butowsky tells Wheeler that President Trump has read the Zimmerman story and wants it published immediately, according to Wheeler's lawsuit.
 Butowsky has said his note to Wheeler was a friendly joke.

 * May 15, 2017 : Butowsky sends an email to a variety of on-air talent and off-air producers for Fox News letting them know the Zimmerman story is about to post, according to Wheeler's complaint.
 "One of the big conclusions we need to draw from this is that the Russians did not hack our computer systems and steal emails and there was no collusion like Trump with the Russians," he writes.
-It's not clear who, if anyone, read of used this email at Fox News.
+It's not clear who, if anyone, read or used this email at Fox News.

 * May 16, 2017: The Zimmerman story is published on Fox News' website.
 In it, Wheeler is quoted as saying "my investigation up to this point shows that there was some degree of email exchange between Seth Rich and WikiLeaks."
 Wheeler is also quoted as saying that someone within the DC government or the DNC is blocking the investigation into the Rich murder from going forward.
 Wheeler almost immediately begins to backtrack.
 In the lawsuit, he insists the quotes attributed to him were fabricated.